terben/Programming_in_Python_Bonn_Summer_2018/README.md

 ## Where and when?
  - Where: AIfA CIP-Pool; Room 0.007 in the AIfA ground floor
- - When: 1:00 pm s.t. - 4:00 pm on each Wednesday (except public holidays) in the 2018 Summer Term; the first lecture is on the 11th of April 2018.
+ - When: 1:00 pm s.t. - 4:00 pm on each Wednesday (except public holidays) in the 2018 Summer Term
+ - The first lecture is on the 11th of April 2018.

 ## Preconditions for the course
  - You need a Bonn University account to participate in the course!
 This consists of a login name (it starts with the letters *s6*) and an accompanying password.
-Please make sure that you have the accounf **and** the password ready for the first lecture on the 11th of April!

-  **Important Note:** The Bonn university account is *different* from your AIfA computer login account (if you have one!).
-The AIfA account is **NOT** sufficient for the course!
+Please make sure that you have the accounf **and** the password ready for the first lecture on the 11th of April! (**Important Note:** The Bonn university account is *different* from your AIfA computer login account (if you have one!).
+The AIfA account is **NOT** sufficient for the course!)
 - I assume basic familiarity with the *Linux* operating system, especially using the *Unix*-command line.

 ## Computer / Laptop setup